 The textbook "Digital Speech Transmission" is used as lecture notes.
 It can be lent in the university library or in the Institute.

-All powerpoint slides of the lecture and the problems of the exercise will be sold during the first lecture as well as by Irina Ronkartz.
+All powerpoint slides of the lecture and the problems of the exercise are available for download at RWTHmoodle.

 In the lecture "Audio Signal Enhancement" the basic theory of spectral analysis and synthesis systems are introduced.
 Algorithms for audio signal enhancement are the main topics of this lecture:

 - Filter banks for spectral analysis and synthesis